Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Complete guide for forwarding application logs from Kubernetes and OpenShift environments to Splunk

-And one more thing, no side-car containers are required!
+And one more thing: no sidecar containers are required!
 Collectord is the container-native solution for forwarding logs from Docker, Kubernetes, and OpenShift environments.

 1. Defining the logs